 Simply stated, we learn from each other.
 Open and honest discussion between business owners provides real life tales of running a small business.
 At Expex, we work within the small to medium sized business communities.
 Bookkeeping is such a critical function for a business, yet it is so often overlooked and under reviewed.

 Our story may sound familiar to small business owners.
-A few months ago, we interviewed Sarah W. about her experiences so we thought we would share another client story.
+A few months ago, we interviewed Sarah W. about her bookkeeping challenges and experiences so we thought we would share another client story.

 I recently had a call with a small business owner who was looking for help with his bookkeeping.
 He had an employee doing the bookkeeping as part of his daily tasks, but the person was not a bookkeeper.
 The owner had a great thought…” What if we unload this work and redirect this person to tasks that take advantage of his institutional knowledge?”
 I told him I couldn’t agree more and off we dove into a conversation about his business and how it functioned from a financial standpoint.
 The more we talked, the more we uncovered that there was more to the story than creating efficiency within the business.

 As we spoke, it became clear that this trusted employee was doing all the bookkeeping and had a well-defined process that appeared at face value to work well.
 However, as I just said, the person was doing all the work, including invoicing clients, receiving cash, approving bills, paying bills, and reconciling bank accounts.
 Now if this sounds familiar, we need to talk…fast!
 This business had literally given complete financial control to one employee, which should never be done.